 As many Americans seem to be fighting the battle of the bulge, the general population assumes that by cutting carbs from their everyday diet, it will eliminate unwanted fat.
 But are dieters losing more than just that “spare tire?”
-Best Food Facts nutrition specialist and registered dietitian, Carolyn O’Neil, discusses the implications of eliminating carbs from the diet.
+Registered dietitian, Carolyn O’Neil, discusses the implications of eliminating carbs from the diet.

 We asked Carolyn to rate this statement on a scale of true to false: "Nutrition experts recommend eliminating carbs from the diet."

 There’s a whole lot of confusion about whole grains.
 A battle over the breadbasket rages as advocates and experts take sides – either for, or against, the grain.
 Called into question are the health benefits associated with eating wheat and other gluten-containing grains including barley and rye.
 “Carbohydrates are awful for the brain,” claims neurologist Dr. David Perlmutter, author of a newly-released diet book called Grain Brain.
 He says even those without celiac disease or gluten intolerance should be avoiding most whole grains.
 “Eating carbohydrate foods increases blood sugar levels which causes inflammation and can lead to dementia," says Perlmutter.